archethic-foundation/archethic-docs/docs/learn/ecosystem.md

 - **Generous Incentives**: Financing the work associated with updates, new features, and contributions is an essential element.
 The network has a reserve of one-third of the tokens for this purpose.

+### Open enhancements

+We are an open-source and decentralized protocol which decision involves community votes and suggestions.

+In that sense, we have created **Archethic Improvement Proposals (AEIPs)** to offer opportunity to contribute in the project by proposing technical, informational and process-based enhancements.

+If you are interested, please take on the [AEIP repository](https://github.com/archethic-foundation/aeip)